 Susan Eva O’Donovan is an associate professor of U.S. history at the University of Memphis, with a special interest in the history of enslaved women and men, the Civil War, emancipation, and the period of Reconstruction as a regional, national, and transnational phenomenon.
 Formerly a co-editor with the Freedmen and Southern Society Project, O’Donovan’s publications include Freedom: A Documentary History of Emancipation, 1861-1867 and Becoming Free in the Cotton South.

 John W. White is the Dean of Libraries at the College of Charleston.
 He was recently the director of the College of Charleston’s Program in the Carolina Lowcountry and Atlantic World (CLAW), project director of the Lowcountry Digital Library (LCDL), and supervisor for digital initiatives at the College of Charleston.
 White is also the executive director of the Lowcountry Digital History Initiative (LDHI).

 Heather Gilbert, digital scholarship librarian, and Tyler Mobley, digital services librarian, provide web design and maintenance for the After Slavery project at the College of Charleston.

-Bradley Blankemeyer, Andrew Cuadrado, and Beth Gniewek, College of Charleston-Citadel M.A. students in History, acquired archival materials and images, provided design and editorial assistance, and developed interactive maps and timelines for the redesign of After Slavery.
+Bradley Blankemeyer, Monica Bowman, Andrew Cuadrado, Beth Gniewek, Jamie Mansbridge and Leah Worthington, College of Charleston-Citadel M.A. students in History, acquired archival materials and images, provided design and editorial assistance, and developed interactive maps and timelines for the redesign of After Slavery.